LaboArsenault/2022_PW-MR_pipeline/README.md

 - Your LD reference files in PLINK format, splitted by chromosomes if possible (to reduce computing time).
 LD reference file in ./data/ can also be used for CoJo, if samplesize is sufficient.

 ## The sequence to run a full analysis goes like this :
-- 1.PWAS.R
+- 1.PWAS.R or PWAS.proxies.R
-- 2.results_table.R (only works with results in MRres folder, not with sensitivity analyses results)
+- 2.results_table.R (only works with results in MRres folder, not with sensitivity analyses results.
+If running 'loop' script, you should bind your MR results before calling results_table.R)
 - 3.PWAS_sensitivity.R

 ## References and methods used by this script